lxylxy123456/uberxmhf/bug_082/README.md

 * Git branch `lhv` commit `d90b70785`

 ## Behavior
-Currently for the guest hypervisor running in XMHF, EPT is not supported.
-MSR load / store count must be 0.
-These need to be changed in order to run unrestricted nested guests.
+Currently for the guest hypervisor running in XMHF, MSR load / store count must be 0.
+This need to be changed in order to run unrestricted nested guests.

 ## Debugging